Papers

 Introduction

-Cross-lingual transfer of reward models (RMs) stands as a fundamental approach to facilitate language model (LM) alignment when multilingual preference data are scarce.
+Cross-lingual transfer of reward models (RMs) stands as a fundamental approach to facilitate LLM (LM) alignment when multilingual preference data are scarce.
 This work investigates the efficacy of using a single-language RM to align LMs across multiple languages, offering a potential solution to the problem of scaling alignment practices to diverse language settings where specific preference data may be lacking.

 Zero-Shot Cross-Lingual Transfer of Reward Models

 The core methodology proposes transferring a RM trained on one source language to guide the alignment of LMs in target languages.
 This approach side-steps the necessity for target-specific annotated datasets by leveraging the interlingual generality of pretrained multilingual models.
-The paper explores two tasks: summarization and open-ended dialog generation, utilizing reinforcement learning and best-of-$n$ reranking as reward optimization techniques.
+The paper explores two tasks: summarization and open-ended dialog generation, utilizing reinforcement learning and best-of-nn reranking as reward optimization techniques.

 Cross-lingual effectiveness is measured through comprehensive evaluation methods, including direct human evaluation and automated metrics by larger and unbiased LMs (GPT-4 and PaLM-2-L), revealing a surprising observation.
 Aligned models using the transferred RM from another language often showed alignment quality surpassing models that utilized a same-language RM.
 This suggests that the generalization capabilities of RMs may be robust to input language changes and that certain biases tied to same-language RM might be sidestepped with source-language RMs.